 You can also vote for Backdoor Survival daily at Top Prepper Websites!

-Bargain Bin: Below you will find links to the items related to this article plus selections from the 2015 Prepper’s Gift Guide.
+Below you will find the items related to this article plus selections from the 2015 Prepper’s Gift Guide.

 OXYLED MD50 Cree 500 Lumen Bright LED Flashlight Bundle with Rechargeable Batteries & AC Charger: This sturdy and compact flashlight is lightweight yet delivers an incredibly powerful beam.
 It comes with a total of five outputs including 3 brightness levels, Strobe and an SOS option.
 You can use it with the included Li-ion rechargeable battery or standard AAA batteries.
 This is a great flashlight!